What is “Worse Before Better”?

 Light FasciaBlasting sessions with the FaceBlaster™ are your friend during this phase!
 Focus on full body sessions, then take a day or 2 to rest and recover between sessions (i.e. 1 day blast, 2 days rest; repeat).
 You can put extra focus on your “trouble areas” – meaning you’re not “digging in” or trying to “go deeper”; you’re lightly smoothing out the layers with the FaceBlaster while still concentrating on the areas where the fascial distortions are more apparent.

 Activating and conditioning the muscles beneath the tissue you just opened and loosened will flush blood and nutrients to the tissues and build the muscle, creating a hard surface beneath the skin.
 We recommend doing these activation exercises at least 3-5 times per week.

 This is a really important step for skin tightening, toning, and smoothing the skin, since blood carries nutrients and stimulates elastin and collagen production!
-Besides isolating and contracting the muscles, we also recommend you do low impact cardio 3-6 times per week (elliptical, stationary bike, swimming, etc).
+Besides isolating and contracting the muscles, we also recommend you do low impact cardio 3-6 times per week (elliptical machine, stationary bike, swimming, walking, etc).